 Some of these tests may already have been performed at your local hospital and will only be repeated if necessary.

-The results of the tests will be explained to you.
-There may also be other procedures depending on your situation.
+The results of the tests will be explained to you and there may also be other procedures, depending on your situation.

 - supported by the latest scientific evidence

 - available for routine use on the NHS to treat pulmonary hypertension